-Fuel Capacity: 108 U.S. Gallons Seating: Four including Pilot fast clip.
+Company G then moved out at a fast clip.
 It would be the pace of the point platoon which would govern the speed of the entire brigade.
 Accordingly, the advance flankers moved at a run to keep up with their platoon leader on the road.
 He, in turn, relieved them with fresh men as often as possible.
 The fast pace they set proved invaluable when they came upon any of the enemy.
 The Marines came to the first machine gun emplacement lurking on the route, and they hit it so hard and so unexpectedly that the five NKPA gunners were killed before they could fire a shot.
 Three more enemy positions fell to the same aggressive tactics of the point platoon.

 With this kind of speed and skill up front, and with two Corsairs and an OY cruising overhead looking for any trouble, the brigade came wheeling down the road to reach the outskirts of Kosong by 1000.
 Softening up any potential defenders, the 105mm howitzers of the 11th Marines began raining high explosives on Kosong.
-This barrage and the onrushing brigade opposing forced the Motorcycle Regiment to pack up and seek safety in a hasty departure.
+This barrage and the onrushing brigade forced the opposing 83rd Motorcycle Regiment to pack up and seek safety in a hasty departure.